evan-erdos/trail-of-cthulhu/story/act-0/seq-3/scene-2.md

 STUDENTS
 And if we kill for this god, you will educate us about him?

+DOLYA
+(whispering)
+We are not seriously considering--

+BORST
+(whispering harshly, shushing DOLYA)
+--would he not be sacrificed in either case?

 HIGH ACOLYTE
 I will teach you all that I know about the Yellow King.